Vandals spray paint LifeChoice Pregnancy Center of WH

 “We responded to a call at the location just after noon (on Sunday),” Winter Haven Police Department Public Information Officer Jamie Brown said.
 “The building wall and sign had been spray painted with various words and symbols.”

-The graffiti appeared to be related to the recent Supreme Court decision to overturn Roe v.
+The graffiti appeared to be in opposition to the recent Supreme Court decision to overturn Roe v.
 Wade.
 The vandalism has since been painted over, except for the sign out front.

 Around 600 people are served at LifeChoice Pregnancy Center of Winter Haven yearly.